scottjmaddox/macOS_code_hot_swap/Readme.md

 Also note that a hot swap is only attempted when the main loop returns a non-zero value for `hot_swap`.
 This can be used to periodically attempt a hot swap, or to create a keyboard hotkey that triggers an attempt, for example.

+From here, you can make changes to `hot_main.c`, save it, rerun `make`, and see the effect of your changes immediately.
+The only limitations to this approach are that 1) making changes to the `State` struct requires a full restart, and 2) multi-threading is not supported.
+Also, both of these limitations can be bypasses at the cost of increased complexity.
+Hot loading changes to the `State` struct can, for example, be handled by adding logic to allocate the new state on hot-swap, copy in the old state variables, and finish initializing the new state variables.
+Multi-threading support could be added in a couple different ways, but the best approach will depend on the application.

 # Porting

 This has not been tested on linux, but it should be trivial to port (if it doesn't already work).

 A similar approach will also work for Windows, though the function calls needed to load a dynamic library would be different.
+Also, due to file locking, you would need to alternate between two or more different file names for the dynamic library.

 # License

-Copyright (c) 2017 by Scott J Maddox
+Copyright (c) 2017 by Scott J Maddox.

-All source code in this project is dedicated to the public domain under the terms of the (Creative Commons *CC0 1.0 Universal* license)[https://creativecommons.org/publicdomain/zero/1.0/].
+All source code in this project is dedicated to the public domain under the terms of the [Creative Commons *CC0 1.0 Universal* license](https://creativecommons.org/publicdomain/zero/1.0/).